Putin has lost Ukraine, US diplomat says

 "Ukraine today is more unified, more nationalist, more oriented toward Europe and Nato and the West than has even been true before, and that's a direct result of Russia's intervention in Ukraine and killing of Ukrainians," he said.

-Russia's actions were putting the 1.5m or so mostly Russian-speaking Ukrainians who still lived there through a "horrific experience", Volker noted.
+Russia's actions were putting the 1.5m or so mostly Russian-speaking Ukrainians who still lived in the conflict zone through a "horrific experience", Volker noted.

-"The ceasefire continues to be broken every night, people continue to be killed ... there's shelling, mortar fire, sniper fire, unexploded ordinance, no freedom of movement, a collapsing economy, threats to water supply, food insecurity, pressure on healthcare," he said.
+"The ceasefire continues to be broken every night, people continue to be killed ... there's shelling, mortar fire, sniper fire, unexploded ordinance, no freedom of movement, a collapsing economy, threats to water supply, food insecurity," he said.

-Russian president Vladimir Putin has denied Russia's involvement in the fighting, which erupted in 2014 after Ukrainians toppled a pro-Russian government in Kiev, but Kremlin propaganda had convinced few people in Europe or the US, Volker indicated.
+Russian president Vladimir Putin has denied Russia's involvement in the fighting, which erupted in 2014 after Ukrainians toppled a pro-Russian government in Kiev.

+But Kremlin propaganda had convinced few people in Europe or the US, Volker indicated.

 "This is purely a Russia-controlled operation, as opposed to any kind of indigenous conflict," he said.